SWAROBO/model-viewer-react/Tasks/INSTRUCTIONS.md

 Make sure by the end, check that both 2 and 3 pass.

 4. Update the checklist.
-5. Generate the next task by copying the template from @/Tasks\INSTRUCTIONS.md and updating the task number.
+5. Generate the next task using new_task tool by copying the template from @/Tasks\INSTRUCTIONS.md and updating the task number.

 # Task: Implement [TASK_NUMBER]